Where and How to Watch Sanremo 2026 Online (Live Stream)

 How is the Sanremo winner picked?

-This year, the festival is keeping the mixed voting system, but with a few tweaks.
+Last year, the festival kept the mixed voting system, but made a few tweaks.
 The scores will come from three sources: a press jury, a radio jury, and the public televote, with each vote having a different weight depending on the night:

 • First Evening: 100% press jury voting